 I fondly recall eating chicken pot pies as a kid.
 Nothing homemade, it wasn’t necessary when the freezer had Marie Callendar’s inside ready to pop into the oven!
 The creamy chicken and veggie filling topped with flakey, buttery pastry is just a bowl of comfort sent straight from heaven.
+That comforting, nostalgic feeling stuck with me as I created these Paleo Pot Pies.

 I firmly believe that each person should have their own individual pot pie.
 The results are better: the crust gets crispier, the filling stays nice and tidy in a little ramekin, and, when serving, it’s not a sloppy mess on a plate with a crust that’s wanting to slide off.
 This is why I did my pot pie in ramekins rather than a skillet or casserole dish.
 I just won’t have it any other way — it’s a personal preference.